Selling a house with a sitting tenant

 Tenants will no longer be served with ‘no fault evictions’

 ‘No fault evictions’ had gained a bad reputation because many believed they allowed landlords to repossess their property without providing sufficient explanation or warning to sitting tenants.
 The Renters Reform Bill requires landlords to give sitting tenants an explicit reason for repossessing the property.
-Previously, a section 21 notice to end an assured shorthold tenancy (AST) meant a landlord could repossess the property without proving any ground for possession.
+Tenants can no longer be evicted unless they are in rent arrears or have breached the tenancy agreement.
+Previously, a section 21 notice to end an assured shorthold tenancy (AST) meant a landlord could repossess the property without providing any ground for possession.

 The right to have a periodic tenancy